ITSM for high-velocity teams

 Good change management processes should be built into and across the tools your developers use.
 Asking teams to learn a new tool, enter info into multiple tools, or deal with a tool that’s unfamiliar and uncomfortable tends to slow down adoption, which will hurt your ability to deliver valuable updates to customers.

-At Atlassian, we track changes using Jira Service Desk.
+At Atlassian, we track changes using Jira Service Management.
 The Jira platform makes it easy to bring dev and ops teams together, providing transparency and traceable context from before developers even start coding all the way through to when changes are deployed to production.